openedx/openedx-aspects/docs/concepts/extensions.rst

 Custom Clickhouse SQL
 =====================

-Aspects allows to add custom Clickhouse SQL at initialization.
+Aspects allows the site operator to add custom Clickhouse SQL at initialization.

 See :ref:`clickhouse-sql` for more information.